Montreal-Quakers/website/_includes/alert/en-covid.md

-The information on this page has temporarily changed.
-See our [COVID-19 page](covid-19.html) for more details.
+Some information on this page has temporarily changed.
+See our [COVID-19 page](/covid-19.html) for more details.